Find Affordable College Courses

 102 Yearly Graduations

 Air Force Institute of Technology - Graduate School of Engineering & Management tops the list of the most popular school in the U.S. for engineering physics majors who are seeking their graduate certificate.
 Each year, around 1,100 students seeking various degrees attend the university.
-The engineering physics program at Air Force Institute of Technology - Graduate School of Engineering & Management awarded 102 graduate certificates during the 2020-2021 school year.
-About 14% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 102 people received their graduate certificate in engineering physics from AFIT Graduate School of Engineering & Management.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 21% were women.

 5 Yearly Graduations

 The 2nd most popular school in the country for engineering physics majors who are seeking their graduate certificate is Columbia University in the City of New York.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 5 people received their graduate certificate in engineering physics from Columbia.
-Of these students, 20% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 5 people received their graduate certificate in engineering physics from Columbia.
+Of these students, 25% were women and 13% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to engineering physics that offer graduate certificates.